How to Fix QuickBooks Error Code 6130?

 Methods to Fix QB Error 6130

-If you get QB Error Code 6130 message on your screen while working on the Intuit system, then there is no need to worry as multiple solutions are available to deal with this problem.
+If you get a QB Error Code 6130 message on your screen while working on the Intuit system, there is no need to worry as multiple solutions are available to deal with this problem.
 The user can try out any of them to fix this error.

 Solution 1: Change the location of the file to the local hard drive

 - First of all, move the file to the local hard drive from the server.

 - Access the file in QuickBooks from the C Drive.

 - The user is asked to create a portable file and save it into the C Drive.

 - Close the Company File.

 - Get the portable file restored and save it to the server.

 - Again, close the Company File and open the same from the server.